nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_CONTINUED.md

 # Finishing CRUD Using ADO.NET

-In this chapter we'll implement some functionality to our Roommates application that allow users to update and delete records in the database.
+In this chapter we'll implement some functionality to our Roommates application to allow users to update and delete records in the database.

 ## Updating a Room